Chèvre (Goat Cheese) vs Kasseri Cheese

 Milk Type and Treatment

-Chèvre (Goat Cheese) is made with goat milk.
-Kasseri Cheese is made with cow, goat, or sheep milk that is typically raw or pasteurized.
+Chèvre (Goat Cheese) is made with goat milk that is typically pasteurized or unpasteurized.
+Kasseri Cheese is made with goat and sheep milk that is typically raw or pasteurized.

 Composition and Texture